Latest Illinois Legal Betting Updates

 Can I bet on Sports in Illinois?

 Fortunately for citizens of Illinois, sports betting is legal and there is an established base for sports betting.
+You can even use sports betting apps in Illinois.

 The early days of sports betting in 2018